 However, as online business grows, it is less likely that all of a company's digital needs can be covered by a one‑size‑fits‑all CMS or by any type of stand‑alone platform.
 This is why teams are increasingly choosing to create their own digital experience platform (DXP) out of a variety of tools and services that are best fit for each need.
 In other words, a composable DXP.

 Some use cases simply don't need more than a monolithic CMS, but any company planning on ramping up digital business is likely to outgrow these types of solutions.
-Putting in a little extra effort to implement a composable CMS now can save teams a lot of time, and headaches, down the road as they expand and experiment with the digital experience.
+Putting in a little extra effort to implement a composable CMS now can save teams a lot of time and headaches down the road as they expand and experiment with the digital experience.
+Hygraph’s API‑first platform is designed for this reality, giving you flexibility today and agility tomorrow.

 As composable becomes a more popular approach, it also becomes a more popular marketing term.
 While there are no strict criteria that software has to meet to claim it's composable, here are general areas to look at to evaluate just how well a CMS is going to support a modular, best‑of‑breed tech stack.